 First, the hazard that comes from minimizing sun exposure can be lowering your vitamin D levels.
 The primary importance of vitamin D is that it helps us absorb Calcium from our gut maintaining healthy bones.

-For vitamin D that our bodies make, the final step in production occurs in the skin and is triggered by ultraviolet light.
-However, we do not need sun exposure to get our vitamin D. You can get this through supplementation either through fortified milk or taking a vitamin with it.
-There are numerous online resources that will direct you to the appropriate dose of vitamin D.
+For vitamin D that our bodies make, the final step in production occurs in the skin.
+Production is triggered by ultraviolet light.
+However, we do not need sun exposure to get our vitamin D.

 Chemical Blockers